Thai Ex-PM Thaksin Returns Home From Police Hospital - UrduPoint

 The tussle for dominance between the establishment and Thaksin and his allies has largely defined Thai politics over the past two decades.

-Police laid lese-majeste charges against him last week over comments he made in South Korea almost a decade ago, although it is not clear whether prosecutors will take the case to court.
+Police laid lese-majeste charges against Thaksin last week over comments he made in South Korea almost a decade ago, although it is not clear whether prosecutors will take the case to court.

 His critics suspected him of pulling strings in the kingdom even from exile, which he spent mostly in Dubai before his return.